thetechdude124/Custom-Maxout-Activation-Implementation/README.md

 ### **📝Methodology + This Notebook.**

-Three models will be trained on Handwritten digit classification via MNIST (344k samples) - ReLU, Maxout with Bias, Maxout without Bias, and Maxout **with Dropout** (more on this in the next section).
+Four models will be trained on Handwritten digit classification via MNIST (344k samples) - ReLU, Maxout with Bias, Maxout without Bias, and Maxout **with Dropout** (more on this in the next section).

 The ReLU model will be trained via FastAI, whereas the Maxout models will use FastAI *DataLoaders* and *Learners* but PyTorch for the training loop (as the activation function has been implemented separately).
 In the end, **all models are tested on the same 8 000 samples** and accuracy + confusion matrices are reported.